 As received from the Pearce Funeral Home:

-Lillian was preceded in death by her parents and three siblings: Paul, David and Carol.
+He was preceded in death by his parents and a brother-in-law-Robert Poisson.

-The Mass of Christian Burial will be celebrated on Thursday, January 28th at 11 am at St. Joseph’s Church in Lake Linden.
+Due to Covid restrictions, private services will be held.
+Burial will be at the Mount Calvary Cemetery in Lake Linden.
 The Pearce Funeral Home in Lake Linden is in charge of arrangements.

 Online condolences may be left at pearcefuneralhome.com